orionrobots/orionrobots.github.io/wiki/oscilloscope.md

 <p>If you are interested in Lissajous Figures - it is perhaps these that are the best type.
 The maximum sample rate on these has much to do with the signal generator for the horizontal, and these are more easily pushed up the scale than a digital counterpart.
 </p>
 <h2 id="Digital">Digital</h2>
 <p>Digital Oscilloscopes come in two major flavours, standalone, and PC based ones.
-All suffer the issue of <a class="wiki" href="/wiki/quantisation.html" title="Digital signal degradation">quantisation</a>.
+All suffer the issue of <a href="/wiki/quantisation.html" title="Digital signal degradation">quantisation</a>.
 This may be slightly improved by making sure the pre-amps and calibration circuits are all in a stage before the Analog to Digital converters, but in some of the cheapest ones, all of that is done in software.
 </p>
 <p>Be aware of how many bits the A to D's are, and also check for the maximum sample rate.
 Because of the digitisation of the waveform, these oscilloscopes tend to offer more types of advanced analysis than an analog based one.
 </p>